AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md

 1. If you have the necessary entitlements, the **Security** tab will be shown and provide the option to activate **HIPAA** and/or **WAF-DDOS Protection** for your production program.
 If necessary for the program you are creating, check the applicable option(s) and then select **Continue**.

-   * HIPAA can not be enabled or disabled after program creation.
+   * HIPAA cannot be enabled or disabled after program creation.
       * [Learn more](https://www.adobe.com/go/hipaa-ready) about Adobe's HIPAA ready solution implementation.
    * Once activated, WAF-DDOS protection can then be configured by setting up a [non-production pipeline.](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md)